 Current Humanitarian Situation

 The people of South Sudan suffer from extreme poverty and some of the world’s worst health conditions.
 For example, 1 in 28 women die in childbirth and 1 in 7 children die before their 5th birthday.
 However, churches of all denominations are strong and have a reach into every community.
-Furthermore, the church is trusted, having played a vital role in looking after and supporting local people throughout decades of conflict.
-With meagre resources but enormous trust and faith, the church often intervened to save lives and homes in the face of extreme violence and oppression.
+Furthermore, the church is trusted, having played a vital role in supporting local people throughout decades of conflict.
+With meagre resources but enormous trust and faith, the church often intervened in the face of extreme violence and oppression.
 Churches can play a central role in future efforts to stabilise South Sudan.

 Current Political Situation

 Uganda gained independence from Britain in 1962 and since then has endured periods of conflict and civil war.
 However, it is now relatively peaceful and developing, though corruption is still a concern.
-It is the world’s second most populous, landlocked country and very passionate about football.
+It is the world’s second most populous landlocked country and has been governed by President Museveni since 1986.

-AID is training South Sudanese students to be health workers in a hospital in Kampala and, more recently, has started an agriculture programme in the North of Uganda, working in partnership with Life Gospel Ministries and Foundations for Farming both with South Sudanese refugees and Ugandans.
+AID is training South Sudanese students to be health workers at the National Institute of Health Sciences in Kampala and more recently, has started an agriculture programme in the north of Uganda, working in partnership with Life Gospel Ministries and Foundations for Farming both with South Sudanese refugees and Ugandans.